mapbender/mapbender-documentation/en/functions/backend/FOM/users.rst

 to manage everything.
 And in the event that the credentials for this user are also lost, a console command (fom:user:resetroot) is available for resetting.

+.. note:: **Notice:** To use the features below, Symfony Switfmailer needs to be set up correctly.
+Please check your local Symfony verion and adjust the Symfony documentation accordingly before setting up Swiftmailer.
+An in-depth configuration can be found in the official Symfony docs: https://symfony.com/doc/current/mailer.html

 Forgot Password
 ---------------